poky1084/bot4stake/README.md

 # bot4stake  <br />
 a javascript coded bot for Stake, Primedice, copy-paste in the console.
-(Dice, Limbo, Crash, Slide, Keno, Plinko, Mines) the script must be coded in javascript, and not Lua script.
+(Dice, Limbo, Crash, Slide, Keno, Plinko, Mines)<br />
+the script must be coded in javascript, and not Lua script.

 # Videos: <br />